kschaefe/mathquill/README.md

 If `spaceBehavesLikeTab` is true the keystrokes {Shift-,}Spacebar will behave like {Shift-,}Tab escaping from the current block (as opposed to the default behavior of inserting a Space character).
+If `spaceBehavesLikeTab` is `'exceptRootBlock'` the keystrokes will behave as true for all blocks that are not the root block.
+This option allows the entering of mixed fractions in the root block, where true does not.

 By default, the Left and Right keys move the cursor through all possible cursor positions in a particular order: right into a fraction puts the cursor at the